-GFT data shows that degraded habitats are limiting the numbers and health of juvenile salmon and smolts.
+GFT data shows that degraded habitats in Galloway’s rivers and burns are limiting the numbers and health of juvenile salmon and smolts.
 This needs to be addressed if local salmon stocks are going to survive in the long term.
-Organisations need to work together in partnership to identify opportunities for habitat enhancement at a catchment scale particularly within wider work programmes.
+Organisations need to work together in partnership to identify opportunities for habitat enhancement at a catchment scale, particularly within wider work programmes.

 There are good opportunities and willingness for significant partnership working to be undertaken.
 This is the main focus of the project.

 Habitat utilised by salmon have been degraded by human activities and need to be restored for salmon to survive long term.
 GFT has a good understanding of fish stocks, water quality and instream / riparian habitats in Galloway river catchments.
 This data highlights that degraded habitats are limiting the abundance and natural distribution of salmon, and should be addressed.
 Due to limited resources to restore degraded habitats, it is important that there is a robust methodology to prioritise areas for habitat restoration to deliver maximum benefits for salmon populations at a catchment scale.
 It is also essential organisations work in partnership, sharing advice and expertise, for habitat restoration to occur at a significant scale.
 This project will deliver a new approach of a catchment scale habitat enhancement programme, with clear and well explained methodology to identify and prioritise the most important areas for habitat restoration, delivered by partnership working with key stakeholders and the local community.

 Therefore, the main aims of the project are to: